Best Photo Spots in Belgrade: Photography Locations & Views

 Topčider Park

-Tašmajdan Park
+Tašmajdan Park and St. Mark's Church

 Skadarlija